fadden/CiderPress2/DiskArc/FS/Pascal-notes.md

 August 1979.

-The Apple II version came with a new operating system that used 16-sector 5.25" disks divided into 512-byte blocks, different from Apple's other operating system that used 13-sector disks with 256-byte sectors.
+The Apple II version came with a new operating system that used 16-sector 5.25" disks divided into 512-byte blocks, different from Apple's current DOS 3.2 OS, which used 13-sector disks with 256-byte sectors.
 (DOS 3.3 didn't ship until the following year.)
-The disk filesystem format is generally referred to as "Pascal", even though it had no real ties to the programming language.
+The disk filesystem format is generally referred to as "Pascal", even though it had no ties to the programming language.

 All files are listed in a single directory structure.
 The directory spans multiple blocks, but